DFE-Digital/bat-design-history/app/posts/manage-school-placements/2024-01-11-addding-a-school-when-ther-is-no-javascript-available.md

 > School has already been added

-If the school the user is looking for isn’t listed or there aren’t any results, the user can change their search, which takes them back to the initial search form.
+If the school the user is looking for is not listed or there aren’t any results, the user can change their search, which takes them back to the initial search form.

 *[GIAS]: Get Information about Schools